Ghost soldiers: Afghanistan

 Afghans fleeing aboard a U.S. Boeing C-17 Globemaster III during the fall of Kabul, 15 August 2021.
 The rapid collapse of government forces in the face of the Taliban was partly attributed to rampant ghost soldiers, low military morale, and other corruption-related factors.
 The collapse resulted in a mass exodus of Afghans.

 In 2016, at least 40% of names on the Afghan National Army roster in Helmand Province were nonexistent.
 A 2016 report by the Special Inspector General for Afghanistan Reconstruction (SIGAR) said, "neither the United States nor its Afghan allies know how many Afghan soldiers and police actually exist, how many are in fact available for duty, or, by extension, the true nature of their operational capabilities".

 Officers siphoned off the salaries and rations for the ghost soldiers, which were one major phenomenon of the endemic corruption in Afghanistan.
 In Helmand, one base of 100 soldiers was left with only 50 soldiers; the other half were ordered to go back home while the commanding officer pocketed their salaries.
 When another base officially manned by 300 soldiers was attacked, only 15 soldiers were actually present.
 Officers failed to report up their troops' desertions, deaths, or departures, in order to hide failures and pocket the ghost soldiers' allowances.

 Meanwhile, actual troops on isolated rural outposts and the frontlines faced low morale and harsh living conditions, with poor nutrition such as simple rice and tea.
 Troops engaged in smuggling drugs for additional income and using drugs, which could be reported to hostile forces and initiate an attack when soldiers were still under the influence of those drugs.
 Border patrol staff, which were not combat units, were forced to fill the gaps and defend positions when needed.
 While the U.S.-led coalition's military might and airpower provided decisive military advantages, long-term socio-economic solutions were needed to reinforce Afghan military forces.

 In early 2019, at least 42,000 ghost soldiers were removed from the Afghan National Army's payroll.

 Until shortly before the August 15, 2021 takeover by the Taliban, the Afghan Armed Forces were, on paper, 300,000 strong and built over the previous two decades by U.S. and NATO efforts.
 Over the course of just weeks, it was routed by a much smaller Taliban force, with most provincial capitals falling with little or no resistance.
-Khalid Payenda, the former Afghan finance minister, said in 2021, after the collapse of Afghan government, that most of the 300,000 soldiers and policemen on the government's roster did not exist, and the official count may have been six times larger than the actual count (suggested as 50,000 soldiers), or about +80% of ghost soldiers.
+Khalid Payenda, the former Afghan finance minister, said in 2021, after the collapse of Afghan government, that most of the 300,000 soldiers and policemen on the government's roster did not exist, and the official count may have been six times larger than the actual count (suggested as 50,000 soldiers), or more than 80% of ghost soldiers.
 "Ghost soldiers" and widespread corruption in the military were a major cause of the government's rapid collapse after the U.S. withdrawal.